spookyfirehorse/ffmpeg-and-mpv-for-rpi4/README.md

-sorry for my bad english
+sorry for my bad english !!!

+original sources from https://github.com/jc-kynesim/rpi-ffmpeg.git !!!!  many many thanks !!!!

 this is an easy way to streaming usb cameras, older models of rpi cameras, and rpi-cam  on rpi